What Credit Score Do You Need To Buy A House?

 VA Loan Requirements

-A government-backed VA loan might be an option for you if you’re a veteran or qualified service member or spouse.
-There’s no industry-set minimum credit score, but Rocket Mortgage® requires a credit score of at least 580 for a VA loan.
+A government-backed VA loan might be an option for you if you’re a veteran or qualified servicemember or spouse.
+There’s no industry-set minimum credit score to buy a house, but Rocket Mortgage® requires a credit score of at least 580 for a VA loan.

 USDA Loan Requirements

-You could look into a government-backed USDA loan if you plan to live in a qualified rural or suburban area and have an income that falls below 115% of the area median income.
-A minimum credit score of 640 is ideal for a USDA loan, though some lenders require a minimum of 620.
+You could look into a government-backed USDA loan if you plan to live in a qualified rural or suburban area and have an income that falls below 115% of the area’s median income.
+Most lenders require a minimum credit score of 640 for USDA loans.

 Understanding Your Credit Score

-Your credit report is an essential part of getting your credit score, as it details your credit history.
-Any mistake on this document could lower your score.
-It’s easy to check your credit score, and you’re entitled to a free credit report from all three major credit reporting agencies once a year.
+Your credit report is an essential part of understanding your credit score, as it details your credit history.
+Any mistake on this report could lower your score, so you should get in the habit of checking your credit report at least once a year and report any errors to the credit reporting agency as soon as you find them.
+You’re entitled to a free credit report from all three major credit reporting agencies once a year.

-It’s good practice to stay on top of your credit score and check it often for any errors to ensure you’re in the best possible position.
-From there, you can assess your options for a conventional or government-backed loan – and, when you’re ready, apply for a mortgage.
+Once you know your score, you can assess your options for a conventional or government-backed loan – and, when you’re ready, apply for a mortgage.